 To put it simply, a freelance website designer is good for only one thing- coding HTML into websites.
 And for the sake of argument, let’s say that you do need a website built.
 Should you hire one then?

 No. Heck no. Don’t even think about it.
 That’s a big mistake Mister.
+Do not hire a website designer and expect random miracles.

 Why?
 The initial coding elements of your website are a minor part of the overall picture compared to things like design, branding, marketing, search optimization and customer engagement.
 The vast majority of web designers don’t know about any of those things, so they’re definitely not the one you want leading your online face lift for the masses to see.
 Choose a creative design firm instead.